Steeech/TestApp/README.md

 # TestApp
-# Open "http://localhost:8080/" in your browser
+# Start project and pen "http://localhost:8080/" in your browser